gecr07/portswigger/XSS.md

  ## Window.postMessage()

  > The window.postMessage() method safely enables cross-origin communication between Window objects; e.g., between a page and a pop-up that it spawned, or between a page and an iframe embedded within it.

+ > Beware: If “*” is used as targetOrigin, the message could be from anyone.
+ In other words, we may want to send a message from https://abcd.com to https://defg.com.
+So targetOrigin would be https://defg.com. and the recipient’s domain would be https://defg.com as well.

  postMessage cuenta con 2 argumentos el mensaje y el origen cuanod no se especifica que origen se pone un * por ejemplo: